 Achillea Pink Grapefruit for Sale Online

-Achillea Pink Grapefruit or Achillea Millefolium has a wide selection of flowers that begin with a dusty pink that ages to a soft creamy pink.
-One of the best Yarrows for growing in containers like The Apricot Delight.
-Deadheading blooms that have faded should make more buds to form over long seasons benefiting the rose.
+Achillea Pink Grapefruit or Pink Achillea Millefolium produces a colorful array of flowers that start as a dusty pink and age to a soft creamy pink.
+One of the best Yarrows for growing in containers due to its ability to thrive in less than perfect conditions.

 About Your Achillea Pink Grapefruit